 Saturday, December 1966: Depot House, 416 South Ashley Street, Ann Arbor, Washtenaw County, Michigan

-The band was billed as 'The Prime Movers' on the gig poster designed by Michael Erlewine (see below).
+The band was billed as 'The Prime Movers' on the gig poster designed by Michael Erlewine.

 1) Dan Erlewine